Welcome to the Bluestack Way audio guide

 Handy links for each part

 Parking can be done by the Tourist Office down by the quay.
 We suggest you ask them about leaving a car for a few days without incurring numerous parking tickets.
 Donegal Town has extensive Bus Eireann bus services, but Ardara’s bus services will take some planning!
 Our walking tips section below is comprehensive.
-One point bears repeating here: please do not bring dogs on any section of Way, which crosses private farmland.
+One point bears repeating here: please do not bring dogs or pets on any section of the Bluestack Way, which crosses private farmland.

 Trail Start: The Diamond, Donegal Town